 - The weighted median of the votes will be set as the true rate.

 - An x amount of Terra is rewarded to those who voted within 1 standard deviation of the selected median.

-The price-stability is achieved by consistent mining rewards.
-The basic principle behind this is: when the price of Terra rises above the target, the protocol needs to expand its supply.
+The price-stability was achieved by consistent mining rewards.
+The basic principle behind this is: when the price of Terra Classic rises above the target, the protocol needs to expand its supply.
 And when the price falls below the target, the supply needs to be contracted.
 Contracting and expanding Terra’s supply simply means buying or selling Terra at its target price.
-Luna is used to making these exchanges possible; therefore it is absorbing volatility in the demand for Terra.
-The supply of Luna fluctuates in accordance with the changes in Terra demand.
+LUNC was used to making these exchanges possible; therefore, it absorbed volatility in the demand for Terra Classic.
+The supply of LUNC fluctuated in accordance with the changes in Terra Classic demand.

-Miners are the security of the network and the stability of Terra.
+Miners were the security of the network and the stability of Terra Classic.
 By shielding miners from the volatility, rewarding them according to the fluctuations in demand.
 Miners are rewarded through transaction fees; every transaction pays a small fee to miners.
-Secondly, seigniorage is used as a reward; whenever the protocol mints Terra and earns Luna in return it generates seigniorage (profit from minting).
+Secondly, seigniorage was used as a reward; whenever the protocol mints Terra Classic and earns LUNC in return, it generated seigniorage (profit from minting).

 More information & sources